JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7916 days**.

-And here is a just a random fact -  **Tomato ketchup is a good conditioner for the hair.
-It also helps get the greenish tinge that some blonde haired people get after swimming in water with chlorine in it**.
+And here is a just a random fact -  **Taco Bell serves over 35 million consumers each week in the USA**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)